Pharmacy scheme

 The Pension Scheme for the Pharmacy Sector is a statutory occupational pension scheme that includes more than 15,000 members throughout the pharmacy sector.

-The Norwegian Public Service Pension Fund (SPK) dministers the pension scheme on behalf of the Ministry of Labor, in accordance with the law of June 26, 1953, with subsequent amendments.
+The Norwegian Public Service Pension Fund (SPK) administers the pension scheme on behalf of the Ministry of Labor, in accordance with the law of June 26, 1953, with subsequent amendments.

 All pharmacies in the country

-The law covers pharmacists and employees in pharmacies with a position size of at least 20 percent.
+The law covers pharmacists and employees in pharmacies.
 The law includes personnel at all pharmacies in the country.
 This also applies to those who are hired where there is ownership interest or a similar connection between the pharmacy and the operating company.

 In addition to employees in pharmacies and pharmacists, the ministry may decide that employees in other positions related to pharmacy may become members.